colbyprior/speedies/docs/7. Warbands/Cultists.md

 ## Special Rules
 ### Corruption
 Whenever a hero levels up or an Initiate is knocked out of action roll 1d20.
-If you manage to roll equal to or under your total experience for a hero or a 15+ for a henchmen that unit mutates.
-Select one monstrosity trait for the unit to adopt.
-Monstrosities can't use equipment and can't mutate any further.
-Monstrosities lose spellcasting unless it is your leader.
-You can have a maximum of 3 of each monstrosity trait (combined count from heroes and henchmen).
+If you manage to roll equal to or under your total experience for a hero that unit gains the skill Mutation (If they already have 3 skills they can still gain this skill as a fourth.).
+Or if you roll a 15+ for a henchmen that unit is replaced with an Initiate Monstrosity if your warband has the space.
 ### Mutation: Bile-Puker
 Ranged skill improved to at least 14.
 Causes fear.
 Gains Bile Spew: Range 10" covering a 2" diameter area effect from point.
 Roll attack per unit in the area of effect.
 Usable once per 2 turns.
 Can hit allies and units in melee.
 If a unit is hit that is in melee, all connected units are also hit.
 ### Mutation: Claw-Hulk